 Typically, many car insurance providers offer hail, storm and flood cover for people as part of a comprehensive car insurance policy.
 This is the top-level insurance cover option and can be more expensive.
-However, opting for fuller cover could give you greater peace of mind.
+However, opting for fuller cover if it suits your needs could give you greater peace of mind.

 Which car insurance policies cover hail and storm damage?

 According to Canstar’s research, there are a number of comprehensive car insurance policies that will offer cover for accidental damage including hail, storm and flood damage, among other things.

 When looking for a car insurance policy that covers accidental damage from hail, storm or flood, you might want to consider the policies rated by Canstar that also reward you when you don’t otherwise claim – offering a no-claims bonus (NCB) on hail or flood claims.

 If you’re considering car insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old male seeking comprehensive cover in NSW without cover for an extra driver under 25.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ website.
 Use Canstar’s car insurance comparison selector to view a wider range of policies.

 Be sure to read the full terms and conditions of each deal before signing up.

 It’s a good idea to have a read of the Product Disclosure Statement (PDS) of a car insurance policy to double check your provider will definitely cover you for hail and storm damage.
 If you have a comprehensive policy, it will generally cover you up to the maximum amount shown on the insurance certificate, although bear in mind that many policies may have an excess which will be subtracted from this amount.